 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for conducting analyses and studies to evaluate functions and processes of the Onondaga County Department of Social Services and developing recommendations to assist program managers in solving management problems.
 Depending upon the nature, requirements, and objectives of the study, an employee in this class utilizes such techniques as task analysis, work distribution and workflow charting, systems and organizational analysis, review of reports, and utilization of electronic data processing systems in order to complete the analysis and prepare recommendations and reports.
 Supervision is received from the Supervisor of Administrative Analysis (Social Services) who allows the incumbent independence and initiative in conducting studies of management concern, in analyzing and evaluating programs and in developing appropriate recommendations in keeping with agency goals and objectives.
 An employee in this class exercises general supervision over a small number of subordinate employees.
+Incumbents must successfully pass a background check.
 Does related work as required.